 Perhaps your device is locked and it costs you a fortune to use anything other than Wi-fi.
 Perhaps you’d prefer to talk to the people around you rather than having your phone explode with notifications every few seconds.

-Regardless, even in this increasingly-connected world, there’ll be plenty of times on the road when you can’t just get online.
+Even in this increasingly-connected world, there’ll be plenty of times on the road when you can’t get online.
 The good news is that there are literally dozens of travel apps out there that remain useful even when that Internet lifeline gets cut off.

 Here are 25 of the best of them.